time-link/timelink-vscode/README.md

 ## Release Notes

+### 1.0.1
+Several optimisations in kleio status updates

 ### 1.0.0
 Feature complete release.
-Only shows .cli files in explorer (with option to enable showing of all files)
+Only presents .cli files in explorer (with an option to enable listing of all files)

 ### 0.9.8 (RC)
 Filter by status now loads status recursively for each folder at root.